wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-password-management-microsoft-365/includes/6-implement-azure-ad-smart-lockout.md

 2. Set the **Lockout threshold**, based on how many failed sign-ins are allowed on an account before its first lockout.
 The default is 10.
 3. Set the **Lockout duration in seconds**, to the length in seconds of each lockout.
 The default is 60 seconds.

+> [!WARNING]
-**Note:** If the first sign-in after a lockout also fails, the account locks out again.
+> If the first sign-in after a lockout also fails, the account locks out again.
 When an account locks repeatedly, the lockout duration is increased.

 ### How to determine if Smart Lockout is working